 Abusive individuals often attempt to control their partner’s lives.
 This may mean dictating what clothes they wear, what they think and say, and the people they see.

 They need to separate their targets from other people so they will become isolated and dependent.

 In the early stages of a relationship, this can easily be confused with being besotted by a new person – the stage when you may spend all your time thinking, talking about and being with the amazing person you’ve just met.

 Warning bells should ring if this behaviour continues and someone your child is meeting online or off is appearing to control how often they see other friends and family, how they dress, what they do and where they go.

 Trust and communication

 It’s all right to argue.
-It's even fine to be angry - if the emotion is justified and honestly expressed - but you need to be able to control your anger.
-Violence in realtionships is horrible and no one should have to accept it.
+It's even fine to be angry, if the emotion is justified and honestly expressed.
+But you need to be able to control your anger.
+Violence in relationships is never right and no one should have to accept it.

 Make sure your child knows that there are healthy and unhealthy ways to disagree.
 And make sure they know they can always come to you for support if they’re scared, or confused, about the way a partner is treating them.